 Adding search, sort, and filter features to your WooCommerce product inventory

 To get started, head to WooCommerce → Settings → Products → Product tables, and scroll down to the section labeled Sorting.
 Here you can make changes using the two drop-down menus.
 The first will determine your database's default sort order.
-You can choose from a variety of characteristics, including product name, price, popularity, and more:
+You can choose from a variety of product attributes, including product name, price, popularity, and more:

 The second dropdown menu determines the sort direction, or whether the items are listed in ascending (A to Z, 0 to 99) or descending (Z to A, 99 to 0) order.

-The third dropdown menu in this section specifies whether a search bar should be displayed for the database, and if so, where it should be located.
+The third dropdown menu in this section specifies whether a product search bar should be displayed for the database, and if so, where it should be located.

 With all of these settings enabled, your customers will be able to find their desired products in your database quickly.
 Don't forget to save your changes to make them live.